buildbot/buildbot/master/docs/developer/database.rst

     .. py:method:: buildslaveConfigured(buildslaveid, masterid, builderids)

-        :param integer buildslaveid: the ID of the buildslave or None
+        :param integer buildslaveid: the ID of the buildslave
         :param integer masterid: the ID of the master to which it configured
         :param list of integer builderids: the ID of the builders to which it is configured
         :returns: Deferred